Message delivery Guarantees

 “I’ll keep sending it until I’m sure you got it.”

 Here, a message is delivered at least once, but it may arrive multiple times.
 The sender ensures delivery by retransmitting until it gets an acknowledgment (ACK) from the receiver.
 However, if the ACK gets lost in transit, the sender may resend the message even though the receiver already got it—resulting in duplicates.
-Depeding on the system, duplicates can be handled.
+Depending on the system, duplicates can be handled.

 Use Cases